 GROWING MUSHROOMS ON LOGS

-Growing mushrooms on logs and tree stumps is by far the easiest way to cultivate wood-loving species such as oyster, shiitake and enoki.
+Growing mushrooms on logs and tree stumps is by far the easiest way to cultivate wood-loving species such as oyster, shiitake and enoki, tawaka and more.
 It also requires a bit more patience.
 Where a straw bag or sawdust block may produce its first crop of mushrooms within 2 weeks to 2 months of inoculation.
 A mushroom log will take at least 6 months, and more commonly one to two years to produce its first flush of mushrooms.

 The benefits of log culture is that they are low maintenance, can be kept outside year-round, and will continue to produce good crops of mushrooms for several years after they begin fruiting.
 They also don't require any specialised equipment.
 Just the logs themselves, a drill to make holes for the dowels, and some wax to seal the holes afterwards.

 There are a few key requirements to consider when sourcing logs for your mushroom project.
-These are getting the right wood type, harvesting it at the right time of year, and being the right size of logs.
+These are getting the right wood type, and cutting good quality logs of the right size.

 SIZE OF LOGS

 It’s also important to consider the size of logs you are harvesting.
 Larger logs take longer to colonise with mycelium, and therefore longer to produce their first crop of mushrooms.
 But they will continue producing crops any time environmental conditions are favourable, for several years.
 Smaller logs colonise faster and produce mushrooms faster, but they also fizz out faster once the mushroom organism has ‘spent’ all of the nutrients in the log.
 When a log is spent it will be soft and brittle, and will turn into soil shortly thereafter.